jmoratilla/knife-proxmox/README.md

 -u --username <user>   Same for user
 -p --password <pass>   Same for password
 -r --realm    <realm>  Same for the realm used to authenticate

+There is a script in extra/set_environment_variables.sh that creates the set of variables needed for knife-proxmox.
+Just answer the questions and paste the output into your profile file.

 ### ABOUT CHEF AND PROXMOX